kosmonautdnb/lucyte_cv/README.md

 by Stefan Mader

 A novel feature/point tracking approach that uses the descriptors to locate the features in an image.
 Ensuring luminance invariance.
-Lucyte can run fully parallel, e.g. with OpenCL, but this is not yet supported.

 Actually this repository should just hint at this basic algorithm, that can be found in refinement.cpp.